Bruno Mars Net Worth : $200 Million (approx.)

 |Nationality:||United States of America|

+Bruno Mars net worth is around $200 million.
 Bruno Mars is a singer, songwriter, record producer, musician, dancer, and music video director.
-Bruno Mars net worth is $200 million dollars.

 Bruno Mars is known for his stage performances, retro showmanship, and for performing in a wide range of musical styles, including pop, R&B, funk, soul, reggae, disco, and rock.